joseph-a-levine/authoring/_older/2023-12-18-cash-benchmarking.md

 categories: post
 ---

 {% marginnote "epi-note-id" "This is a background post on cash benchmarking — there’s nothing novel here.
 The next post contains my thoughts on long-term benchmarking." %}Cash transfers are intrinsically good — giving people in extreme poverty will make them richer.
-Cash transfers also help us understand what works better or worse in making people richer.
+They also help us understand what works better or worse in development economics.
 The key phrase here is “cash benchmarking”: comparing an economic development project to a cash transfer program, transferring the per capita cost of the development project you’re implementing.

-We can analogize this to the standard of care, or the standard treatment, in medicine.
+There's a direct analogy to the standard of care in medical research.
 A common approach in clinical trials is to give the control group the standard treatment for their condition, while the treatment group receives the experimental treatment.
 Cash benchmarking treats cash transfers as the standard treatment for poverty alleviation, against which all other treatments should be tested.

 This is rare in practice, and I think that’s understandable.
 People and organizations run aid projects because they think they will work; academics evaluate those projects hoping to find positive effects.
 The worst case is pretty demoralizing: imagine putting all this effort into your great project, and finding out that everyone would have been better off with something far simpler.

 It’s rare, but it’s been done.
 First, I’m going to discuss the spectrum of cost-effectiveness with cash transfers as the numeraire.
-Then I’ll present the few examples of cash benchmarking: some of these projects saw cash outperform standard development interventions; some had mixed evidence.
+Then I’ll present the few projects which have used a cash benchmark: some of these projects saw cash outperform standard development interventions; some had mixed evidence.
 In the next post, I’ll discuss why we should expect the differential effects of cash to diminish over time.

 ## The spectrum of cost-effectiveness